AlexAaqil/qing-jia-safaris/notes.md

 ## NAIROBI CITY EXCURSION ITINERARY.
-Begin your Nairobi excursion with a pick-up from your hotel, diving into the city’s highlights starting with the Karen Blixen Museum to explore colonial history and the famed Out of Africa legacy.
-Next, encounter Rothschild giraffes at the Giraffe Centre, followed by a heartwarming visit to the David Sheldrick Elephant Orphanage to witness rescued elephants.
-Savor a delicious Kenyan meal at The Carnivore Restaurant or Nyama Choma, then immerse yourself in vibrant crafts at the Maasai Market for unique souvenirs.
-Your day concludes with a drop-off at your hotel, leaving you with unforgettable memories of Nairobi’s rich culture, wildlife, and heritage—all in one seamless experience.
+Begin your Nairobi excursion with a pick-up from your hotel at 05:30 am, diving into the city’s highlights starting with a short morning game drive at Nairobi National Park.
+The park is located within the vicinity of Nairobi City making Nairobi uniquely the only city within Africa with a National Park.
+Here you will have an opportunity to witness all the big five wild animals except the elephant.
+After a half day touring the park, you will then have choices visiting museums and animal conservation centres including: i.Karen Blixen Museum to explore colonial history and the famed Out of Africa legacy. ii.Giraffe Centre famed for its Rothschild giraffes. iii.David Sheldrick Elephant Orphanage to witness rescued elephants. iv.In the evening, savor a delicious Kenyan dinner at The Carnivore Restaurant or Nyama Choma v.Your day concludes with a drop-off at your hotel, leaving you with unforgettable memories of Nairobi’s rich culture, wildlife, and heritage—all in one seamless experience.

 Inclusions
-Transport in safari van with pop up roof and 4×4 JEEP Pick up from the Airport
+Transport in a pop up roof 4×4 Safari Landcruiser (jeep) Pick up from the Airport or hotel
-Accommodation as per itinerary
-All meals (B L D)
-Services of our Professional Guide/Driver
+Services of our Professional Guide/Driver
-All park entrance fees
+All park entrance fees
-All game drives
+All game drives
-Statutory taxes
+Statutory taxes

 Price
 Nationality